guildai/guild.ai/pages/start/guildfile.md

 Continue?
 (Y/n)
 ```

-Note that you run `train` and not `train.py`. `train` is the
+Note that you run `train` and not `train.py` above. `train` is the
-*operation* defined in `guild.yml` (above). `train.py` refers to the
+*operation* defined in the Guild file. `train.py` refers to the Python
-Python script directly.
-While Guild supports both models of operation
+script directly.
+Guild supports both methods: running operations
---- running operation defined in Guild files and running scripts
+defined in Guild files and running scripts.

-directly --- we encourage you to use operations in your project
-work.
+!!! tip While it's convenient to run scripts directly in Guild, we
+    recommend that you use a Guild file to explicitly define
+    operations for your day-to-day workflow.
+When running scripts
+    directly, Guild makes some assumptions about your script

 ## Summary